SujitBista/medbook/MERGE_PLAN.md

 ## Summary

-**Recommended Approach**:
+**Status**: ✅ **ALL BRANCHES ALREADY MERGED**

-- ✅ **Slot management already merged** - `feature/slot-management-and-updates` was merged via PR #31
+- ✅ **Slot management already merged** - `feature/slot-management-and-updates` was merged via PR #31 (commit `df55911`)
-  - Branch can be deleted: `git push origin --delete feature/slot-management-and-updates`
+  - ✅ Branch already deleted (outdated and already merged)
   - Branch name was appropriate (feature branch, not bug fixes)
-- Merge `feat/appointment-management-ui-and-profile-dropdown` directly into `main`
+- ✅ **Appointment management UI already merged** - `feat/appointment-management-ui-and-profile-dropdown` was merged via PR #33 (commit `98c7ed1`)
-- This single merge includes all changes from both branches
+  - This merge included all changes from `feat/add-patient-email-to-appointments` (commit `6e4b17a`)
-- Create one PR for the complete feature set
+  - All features are now in main branch
-- Simpler, cleaner git history
+  - Branch can be safely deleted if still exists

-**Estimated Effort**:
+**Current State**:

-- Low complexity (branches are related, one is superset of the other)
+- All planned merges have been completed
-- Potential conflicts: 6 files (medium risk)
+- Main branch includes all features: slot management, appointment management UI, patient email, and patient dashboard
-- Testing time: ~30-60 minutes
+- No further merge actions needed

 ## Branch Analysis Results